viscid-hub/Viscid/doc/dev_guide.rst

 Style
 -----

 Please, if you edit the code, use `PEP 8 <https://www.python.org/dev/peps/pep-0008>`_ style.
 Poor style is more than just aesthetic; it tends to lead to bugs that are difficult to spot.
-This is sorely true when it comes to whitespace (4 spaces per indent please).
 Here are some aspects of PEP 8 that are ok to bend:

 + Lines should be less than 92 characters long, but if you're pushing over 80, then think about whether or not you're doing too much on one line.